suitangi/Minimal-Newtab/resources/Shinkai's Newtab.md

 #### I accidentally removed a background I like, how do I get it back?
 You can reset the removed backgrounds using the reset button in the menu

+#### I encountered a bug/I have a suggestion!
+You can tell me about it using the about button in the menu!

 ## Other Information
 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
 Credit goes to their respective owner (anime stuio/publisher) and original poster cyan1618 on Imgur.*